Using the 'IS (NOT) DISTINCT FROM' SQL Comparators

 TRUE != NULL = NULL

-Using the IS DISTINCT FROM comparator instead, we are able to treat NULL as a known value, which then returns the desired boolean result.
+Using the IS DISTINCT FROM comparator instead, we can treat NULL as a known value, which then returns the desired Boolean result.

 NULL IS DISTINCT FROM NULL = FALSE